paul-aldridge/AlchemyJoiningExercise/README.md

 How To Use
 ----------

+To run the application, from command line move to the app folder and excecute: python app.py

 There are five ways to interact with the service:

 1. Viewing the conents of the phonebook: